winglang/docsite/blog/2022-12-21-hacker-news/index.md

 perhaps philosophical question: *What is the cloud?* Why is it useful?
 Where is its value?

-The way we see it, the value of the cloud is to be able to *transfer responsibilities* of various aspects of my application from my *code* to managed *infrastructure* services.
-In its early days, the cloud was mostly about hosting my VMs in someone else's data center, so I didn't have to take care of *actual* infrastructure like power, cooling, networking and hardware maintenance.
-But as the cloud evolved, and the SaaS industry emerged, more and more responsibilities could be handed off from my code to managed services (still weirdly called "infrastructure").
-This allowed teams to deliver more reliable, scalable and robust solutions and much faster.

-Cloud applications today are essentially distributed systems composed from tightly-integrated infrastructure services ***and*** application code.
-We call this "cloud-oriented programming".
-In our [previous post], we described the current state of cloud development, and how shifting to this new paradigm can address the friction and remove the barriers for widespread adoption of the cloud by developers.

 [previous post]: https://docs.winglang.io/blog/2022/11/23/manifesto

 #### Infrastructure *and* code?

-So we are looking for a solution that will allow us to define both infrastructure *and* code in the same language, and interact naturally across these boundaries.
-We want both infrastructure and code to be first-class citizens of the code base, and that's something we can't achieve with existing programming languages because these aspects of the application operate at completely different dimensions.

 In my last 5 years at Amazon Web Services, I've been working on the AWS CDK.
 The CDK basically makes